jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 to bring down threat actors increasing moving ahead.
 We saw this collaboration in the beginning of the year with the takedowns of the Egregor and
-Clop ransomware families that involved the U.S Ukraine, France, and South Korea.
+Clop ransomware families that involved the U.S., Ukraine, France, and South Korea.
 Later, we also witnessed the takedown of REvil, one of the most devastating ransomware strains.
-This operation involved the governments of U.S Ukraine, South
-Korea, and Kuwait.
+This operation involved the governments of U.S., Ukraine, South Korea, and Kuwait.
 28
 CYBER THREAT LANDSCAPE REPORT 2022